 A 25,000-sq-ft National Guard aircraft hangar struggled to stay cool in the Carolinas and suffered from inadequate lighting that kept technicians from working efficiently.

-Big Ass Solutions Factory-Certified Installers deployed 77 High Bay LED fixtures and four Powerfoil®X2.0 fans to illuminate and cool the hangar.
+Big Ass Fans Factory-Certified Installers deployed 77 High Bay LED fixtures and four Powerfoil®X2.0 fans to illuminate and cool the hangar.

 The improved lighting has reduced energy use and improved workmanship.
 Staff also work more efficiently now that the Big Ass Fans keep them from overheating during the Carolina summers.

 Located just beyond Raleigh’s borders at Raleigh-Durham International Airport, the North Carolina National Guard’s facility in Morrisville, North Carolina, performs critical maintenance and repairs on the state’s fleet of military helicopters.
 But with metal-halide fixtures providing inadequate lighting and temperatures soaring into the 90s all summer long, North Carolina National Guard Energy Manager Matthew Dobson knew he had to upgrade the space.